Solrikk/AstraVi/README.md

 - **Interactive Design**: Click on any similar image to view it in full size.
 - **Responsive Layout**: Optimized for both desktop and mobile devices.
 - **Sections**: Includes sections for Home, About, and Contact.

+# Online Demos:

+Curious to see how _PicTrace_ works in real-time?

+Explore my online demo and witness the capabilities of my image matching platform.

+[Online Demo](https://astra-vi.replit.app/) - **Give it a try and see for yourself!**